NeCTAR-RC/tutorials/_kubernetes/05-loadbalancer.md

      type: LoadBalancer
    ```

-1. Run it as
+1. Create the loadbalancer using the yaml file:

    ```
    kubectl apply -f nginxservice.yaml
    ```

-1. See the details of the loadbalancer.
-Wait until `EXTERNAL-IP` is populated.
+1. Run the following to see the details of the loadbalancer, and wait until
+   the output shows `EXTERNAL-IP` as populated.

    ```
    kubectl get services
    ```

-1. Now we need to allow traffic to the loadbalancer.
-If you do not have a
+1. Now we need to allow network traffic to reach the loadbalancer.
+If you
+   do not already have a security group in your Nectar project to allow
-   security group allow HTTP traffic, do the following
+   HTTP traffic, do the following:

    ```
    openstack security group create http openstack security group rule create --ingress --dst-port 80 http
    ```

 1. Apply the security group to the load balancer.
-Use the following code snippet
+The following code snippet
-   to do this easily
+   provides a simple way to do it.

    ```
    EXTERNAL_IP=`kubectl get service nginxservice -o jsonpath='{.status.loadBalancer.ingress[0].ip}'`